KhronosGroup/SYCL_Reference/source/iface/id.rst

    template <int dimensions = 1>
    class id;

-The id is an abstraction that describes the location of a point in a ``range``.
+The ``id`` is an abstraction that describes the location of a point in a :ref:`range`.
 Examples includes use as an index in an :ref:`buffer-accessor` and as an argument to a kernel function in a :ref:`handler-parallel_for` to identify the work item.

 .. member-toc::